Better Training of GFlowNets with Local Credit and Incomplete Trajectories: Experiments

 \subsubsection{Applicability to Other Objectives}

 FL-GFN is versatile and can be applied to different learning objectives of GFlowNets except for TB, so long as Assumption ~\ref{as:general-energy} is satisfied.
-Here, we investigate the applicability of FL-GFN with the SubTB constraint~\citep{madan2022learning}, yielding the following FL-SubTB constraint (and the corresponding training objective):

-following Section~\ref{sec:method} and the constraint of SubTB in Eq.~(\ref{eq:subtb_constraint}), where $\widetilde{F}$ denotes the forward-looking flow, and $\mathcal{E}(s \to s')$ denotes the intermediate transition energy.
+Here, we investigate the applicability of FL-GFN with the SubTB constraint~\citep{madan2022learning}, yielding the following FL-SubTB constraint (and the corresponding training objective) as in Eq.~(\ref{eq:fl_subtb}) following Section~\ref{sec:method} and the constraint of SubTB in Eq.~(\ref{eq:subtb_constraint}), where $\widetilde{F}$ denotes the forward-looking flow, and $\mathcal{E}(s \to s')$ denotes the intermediate transition energy.
 As demonstrated in Figure~\ref{fig:set_subtb}, FL-GFN (SubTB) consistently outperforms SubTB with an improved average reward of unique top-$100$ sets.